In this week's MCN paper: Shock as 2021 IOMTT cancelled

 In your new edition of Motor Cycle News this week we've got the biggest stories in biking along with tests of the most modern metal and crucial kit you need to know about.

 Don't forget, you can subscribe two ways - have our famous weekly newspaper delivered or download digitally to your smart device.
-For our latest new subscriber offer, a set of Oxford panniers worth £89.99, click here!
+For our latest new subscriber offer, a month's subscription for £7, click here!

 Sometimes only the feel of newsprint will do.
 MCN newspaper has been out every Wednesday for over 60 years.
 Every issue is packed full of the best news, bike reviews, sports reports and interviews in glorious long format, complimenting our brilliant website perfectly.